Introduction

 Activity

 Try making a statement of your own from a total of three expressions.
-It should be true (1) if a variable y
+It should be true (1) if a variable y is greater than 3 but less than 10.

 Hint: Think of nested expressions.